 It is another suitably nutritious alternative to cornstarch, with fewer carbohydrates, a higher protein content, and more dietary fiber.
 It also has more minerals and vitamins.

 Though it may be more nutritious than cornstarch, wheat flour isn’t as starchy as cornstarch.
 What this means is that you should use more of it to create the same effect as cornstarch when cooking.

-Similar to cornstarch, wheat flour can also makes liquid lumps if one doesn’t mix it properly.
+Similar to cornstarch, wheat flour can also makes liquid lumps if it’s not mixed properly.
 So before adding it to foods, try whisking the flour in warm water until it’s even.
-And be sure to cook flour fully before consuming it.
+And be sure to cook flour fully before consuming it in your recipes.

 #3 Cornstarch Alternative: Potato Starch

 As the name suggests, potato starch is a powder that’s made by extracting starch from potatoes and then drying it out.

 Potato starch contains a couple of nutrients, but it also contains significantly lesser calories and carbohydrates than cornstarch, which makes it a good substitute for those who are looking to thicken foods without adding extra carbs and calories.

 Potato starch is relatively flavorless, which means that it won’t alter or overpower other flavors in foods.
 And because potatoes are naturally gluten-free, making them a great option for people who are on a gluten-free diet or those with celiac disease.